 (Small) kids are still allowed to play outside with other kids.
 Yuri has played outside by himself with a paper plane.
 Since he’s sick now, he’s just inside or in our garden.

 Paul is the only one who really has been able to go outside.
 He’s been on a few motorbike rides, a bike ride and gone for a short walk.
 The weather is beautiful here in The Netherlands, Spring has sprung.
 So these things were perfect for him to have some fresh air, while maintaining 6 feet distance from others.
+Another perfect thing to do when you can go outside is search for street art in your hometown, it’s so much fun.

 Luckily we have a garden, so we can sit outside and enjoy some sun.
 There’s a blue tit making it’s nest in our garden, he/she comes here every year, this is so much fun to watch.